 Easy Pistou Soup (French Vegetable Soup with Pesto)

-You and of course make pistou from scratch.
+You can of course make pistou from scratch.

 However I always tend to add some of my frozen basil pesto to this soup.
 I always keep batches of frozen pesto in my freezer.
 Quite often I buy a bunch of fresh basil that I use up.